-More people sought unemployment benefits last week, but the rise came after applications hit their lowest level in nearly three years.
+Fewer people sought unemployment benefits last week, marking the third decline in the past four weeks.
 Economists expect that applications will continue to decline as the economy improves.

 States with the biggest drops in claims: